strangerstudios/import-users-from-csv/readme.txt

 = Features =

-* Imports all users fields
+* Imports all WP User database table fields
 * Imports user meta
+* Imports PMPro membership data
-* Update existing users by specifying ID field
+* Update existing users if they already exist in the WP Users database (if the option is selected)
-* Allows setting user role
+* Deactivate preexisting membership records for the same membership level as is being imported (if the option is selected)
+* Set/Update the user WordPress role for the member (if the role is specified in the import file)
-* Sends new user notification (if the option is selected)
+* Sends new user a notification message (if the option is selected)
 * Shows password nag on user login (if the option is selected)
+* Allows large user/member import without having to configure the PHP max_execution_time variable (if the option is selected)
+* Import hashed password for new/updating users (if the option is selected)

 For feature request and bug reports, [please use the issues section on GitHub](https://github.com/eighty20results/import-members-from-csv/issues).
 Code contributions are welcome [on Github](https://github.com/eighty20results/import-members-from-csv).